Hurricane Maria 'killed 4,600 in Puerto Rico'

 Hurricane Maria killed more than 4,600 people in Puerto Rico, 70 times the official toll, according to estimates in a Harvard University study.

-A third of deaths after September's hurricane were due to interruptions in medical care caused by power outages and broken road links, researchers say.
+A third of deaths after September's hurricane were due to interruptions in medical care caused by power cuts and broken road links, researchers say.

 Interviews conducted in Puerto Rico suggest a 60% increase in mortality in the three months after the storm.